opencontainers/image-spec/descriptor.md

 For example, a registry MUST NOT arbitrarily populate `data` fields within uploaded manifests, as that would modify the content identifier of those manifests.
 In contrast, a client MAY populate the `data` field before uploading a manifest, because the manifest would not yet have a content identifier in the registry.

-Implementations SHOULD consider limitations of storage systems when deciding whether or not to embed data.
+Implementations SHOULD consider portability when deciding whether to embed data, as some providers are known to refuse to accept or parse manifests that exceed a certain size.
-Many implementations will refuse to accept or parse manifests that violate the limitations of their storage systems, so descriptors concerned with portability SHOULD avoid embedding large amounts of data.

 ## Examples